TPG RE Finance Trust, Inc. (NYSE:TRTX) Q4 2023 Earnings Call Transcript

 We maintain high levels of immediate and near term liquidity, roughly 11.4% of total assets to support our asset resolution and loan investment strategies.
 Cash and near term liquidity remained substantial at quarter end at $480 million, comprised of $206.4 million of cash, $247.2 million of CLO reinvestment cash and $26.4 million of undrawn capacity under our secured credit agreements.
 Our third CLO remains open for reinvestment through mid-April of this year.
 And during the quarter, we funded $34.6 million of commitments under existing loans.
 And with that, we’ll open the floor to questions.
 Operator?

-See also Goldman Sachs Penny Stocks: Top 12 Stock Picks and 13 Best Falling Stocks To Buy Right Now.
+See also 13 Best Short Squeeze Stocks To Buy Now and 11 Best Magic Formula Stocks to Buy Now.

 To continue reading the Q&A session, please click here.